All Episodes

 John McAfee did not kill himself in public statements and on his own Twitter.

-As early as just last week, he said, I will never commit suicide.
+As early as just last week, he said, I will never commit suicide if I die in prison.

-I'm going to listen to a man I knew and respected, not the lying corporate media that before his You respected?
+I'm going to listen to a man I knew and respected, not the lying corporate media, that before his body's even cold, expected it's a suicide with no coroner or no inquest.

-This thing steaks to high heaven, just like Jeffrey Epstein.
+This thing sneaks to high heaven, just like Jeffrey Epstein.

 dan friesen